ekepedia/medium-binarysearch/README.md

-# zeolearn-binarysearch
+# medium-binarysearch

-Here's the source code for the article written at [Zeolearn](http://zeolearn.com/magazine).
+Here's the source code for the article written at [Medium](http://zeolearn.com/magazine).
 Note that this is written in Python 2.7